danzinger/grav-theme-vela/README.md

 ## Settings

+The theme provides several options.
+If you are using the admin panel, you can easily modify these settings under Themes > Vela.
+If you are not using admin, you probably know where to modify these settings directly.

+##### Basic Settings

-1. **Title in Menu.** To keep it very simple, you need to provide a HTML-String with inline styles here.
+* **Title in Menu.** To keep it very simple, you can provide a HTML-string with inline styles here.
 This turned out to be the easiest solution to have a nice styling for different names.
+If you do not worry about styling, just enter a short title.
-1. **Hamburger Animation:** You may use any other animation style.
+* **Hamburger animation.** You may use any other animation style.
 See [here](https://jonsuh.com/hamburgers) for reference.

+##### Markdown Notices Settings

+* **Markdown notice Settings.** If you use the [Markdown-notices plugin](https://github.com/getgrav/grav-plugin-markdown-notices) **without** the build-in-css (disable built-in-css in plugin options), the Vela theme will automatically use its own styles for the notices.
+These include a small text.
+You can specify here, which text appears above the respective notice.

+##### Responsive settings
+* **Desktop Mode.** If enabled, the off-canvas-menu is always open if screen is wider than the `Desktop min width` value, which can be set below.
+* **Desktop min width (pixels).** Applies only in desktop mode.
+If the screen width is wider than the given amount of pixels, the off-canvas menu is always open.
-1. **Parent pages routable in menu:** If you have pages with subpages (parents) and you want these parents to be routable from the menu, use this option.
-Be careful!
-The menu closes each time you click a parent.
-If a user wants to navigate three levels down, the menu has to be opened three times.
-Avoid using this option!
+* **Parent pages routable in menu.** If you have pages with subpages (parents) and you want these parents to be routable from the menu, use this option. **Please note: ** If you do not use desktop-mode or - when in desktop mode - the screen-width is smaller then the amount set above, the menu closes each time you click a parent.
-1. **Markown notice Settings:** If you use the [Markdown-notices Plugin](https://github.com/getgrav/grav-plugin-markdown-notices) you can specify here, which text appears above the respective notice.

 ## Templates